DreamZero vs. π0.5: head-to-head evaluation on DROID in Isaac Sim.

 For the experiments, I use the default parameters provided by the authors’ evaluation codebases.

-Evaluation Protocol
+Evaluation

-Each episode is scored on a pass/fail basis using a qualitative criterion: if a policy’s behavior broadly corresponds to the task instruction — regardless of execution precision — the episode is counted as a success.
+Each task consists of 3 independent episodes, resulting in 36 episodes total.
+Each episode is scored on a pass/fail basis using a qualitative criterion: if a policy’s behavior broadly corresponds to the task instruction, regardless of execution precision, the episode is counted as a success.
 Partial attempts that do not meaningfully satisfy the instruction are scored as failures.
-When both policies succeed in the same episode, the verdict is recorded as a Tie; when both fail, it is recorded as Fail.
+When both policies succeed in the same episode, the verdict is recorded as a Tie; when both fail, it is recorded as a Fail.

 Category 1: Basic Manipulation